 The study materials you receive include:

-Each year, an updated student handbook is available online via the VLE.
+Each year, an updated programme handbook is available online via the VLE.
 You also receive the relevant study pack for any additional modules you take, and any revised course materials.
 As the materials are comprehensive, you can complete modules without access to any additional textbooks or readings.
 There is no need to purchase additional textbooks or try and locate journals which may not be available locally.